Shields

 Berek touches my shoulder, and I calm down.

-“It was the common name for the weapon, but I never used it in the training.”
+“The sphere of Itarus was the old name for the weapon, but I never used it with you in the training.”

-“That weapon is only for the most desperate situations.”
+“They’re part of the training, but those weapons are only for the most desperate situations.”

 She puts a flexible cap on my head.